wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/choose-web-site-cloud-service-vm.md

 HTTP-based web services enable you to support a wide variety of clients, including mobile clients.
 Frameworks like ASP.NET Web API integrate with Visual Studio to make it easier to create and consume REST services.
 These services are exposed from a web endpoint, so it is possible to use any web hosting technique on Azure to support this scenario.
 However, Azure is a great choice for hosting REST APIs.
 With Azure Web App, you can:

-- Quickly create a web app to host the HTTP web service in one of Azureâs globally distributed datacenters.
+- Quickly create a web app to host the HTTP web service in one of Azure's globally distributed datacenters.
 - Migrate existing services or create new ones.
 - Achieve SLA for availability with a single instance, or scale out to multiple dedicated machines.
 - Use the published site to provide REST APIs to any HTTP clients, including mobile clients.